What is a leveraged buyout?

 To acquire a competitor

 Another common leveraged buyout example is when a smaller company wants to be acquired by a larger competitor.
 This allows the smaller company to grow dramatically and can help them gain new customers and scale more quickly than they would be able to without the acquisition.
+Typically, the acquiring company will keep your key staff in place so you don’t have to worry that the team you carefully chose will be left without a job.
+You may also be able to stay on in a part-time consulting role if you don’t want to lose all connection to the business you helped build.
 If you want to exit your company to pursue one where you have more passion as well as profitability, this could be a good option for you.

 What are the advantages and disadvantages of a leveraged buyout?

 No discussion of what is a leveraged buyout is complete without going over the advantages and disadvantages.
-The advantages to the buyer are clear: They get to spend less of their own money, get a higher return on investment and help turn companies around.
+The advantages to the buyer are clear: they get to spend less of their own money, get a higher return on investment and help turn companies around.
 However, there are also risks to the buyer.
-The same leverage that allows greater reward also comes with greater risk – like many things in life.
+The same leverage that allows greater reward also comes with greater risk.
 There is little margin for error, and if they’re not able to pay back the debt, they’ll get no return at all.
 Depending on how the buyer defines risk and how risk-tolerant he or she is, this could be attractive or it could be a source of anxiety.

 For the seller, one of the main advantages of a leveraged buyout is the ability to sell a business that might not be at its peak performance but still has cash flow and the potential for growth.
 This type of buyout also allows groups such as employees or family members to acquire the company, if, for example, the current owner is retiring.
 One final benefit: If the target company is privately held, the seller will be able to defer capital gains taxes.

 The risks of a leveraged buyout for the target company are also high.
 If they’re unable to service the debt, the end result is bankruptcy.
-This is why it’s important to consider all the pros and cons of leveraged buyouts before signing on the dotted line.
+This is why it’s important to consider all the pros and cons of a leveraged buyout before signing on the dotted line.

 Is my company a good candidate for a leveraged buyout?